We have defined four primary purposes for a lab course:

 - Faculty also might consider taping lab experiences so that students could make observations on their own time.

-- Alternatively, faculty could use the resources on the Journal of Visualized Experiments, which is a peer-reviewed scientific video journal with over 9,500 videos demonstrating experiments and methods from laboratories at top research institutions.
-Click here to request free access through June 15th.
+- Faculty could use the resources on the Journal of Visualized Experiments, which is a peer-reviewed scientific video journal with over 9,500 videos demonstrating experiments and methods from laboratories at top research institutions.
+Click here for more information.

 - Recorded experiences, whether your own or other’s, can be beneficial as they afford students to get a good view, are able to stop and review and pause and reflect as the process is taking place.